-ACGME Milestone es: Systems Based P ractice - Patient Sa fety Level 1 Level 2 Level 3 Level 4 Level 5 Adhere to standards for the maintenance of a safe working environment Describes patient safety concepts Understands Lead team by promoting situational awareness and input by all team members Participates in an institutional process improvement plan to optimize Uses analytical tools to assess healthcare quality and safety and reassess quality Recognizes adverse events Routinely uses basic patient safety responsibilities as part of the surgical team (choice of implants etc) Employs processes, personnel, and technologies that optimize patient safety (check lists, departmental practice and patient safety (root cause analysis, quality improvement, peer-review) improvement programs for effectiveness for patients and for populations practices such as procedural time outs SBAR) Leads procedural time outs Develops and evaluates measures of professional performance and process improvement and implements them to improve departmental practice ACGME Milestones: Systems Based Practice - Healthcare Economics Level 1 Level 2 Level 3 Level 4 Level 5 Describes how practice variations affect cost and resource consumption Uses health care resources responsibly, including electronic medical record Practices cost- effective care to lower healthcare costs (generic meds, time management) Codes complex and unusual diagnoses, encounters, and surgical procedures Advocates for cost- effective care and use of risk-benefit analyses within health care system Understands basic principles of coding (diagnosis, evaluation, and management, and procedural) diagnoses, encounters, and surgical procedures, documents medical necessity
+ACGME Milestones: Systems Based Practice - Patient Safety Level 1 Level 2 Level 3 Level 4 Level 5 Adhere to standards for the maintenance of a safe working Describes patient safety concepts Lead team by promoting situational awareness and input Participates in an institutional process improvement plan to Uses analytical tools to assess healthcare quality and safety and environment Understands responsibilities as part by all team members optimize departmental practice and patient reassess quality improvement Recognizes adverse events of the surgical team (choice of implants Employs processes, personnel, and safety (root cause analysis, quality programs for effectiveness for etc.) technologies that improvement, peer- patients and for

+Routinely uses basic patient safety optimize patient safety (check lists, SBAR) review) populations practices such as procedural time outs Leads procedural time outs Develops and evaluates measures of professional performance and process improvement and implements them to improve departmental practice ACGME Milestone s: Systems Based Pr actice - Healthcare Economics Level 1 Level 2 Level 3 Level 4 Level 5 Describes how practice variations affect cost and resource consumption Uses health care resources responsibly, including electronic medical record Practices cost- effective care to lower healthcare costs (generic meds, time management) Codes complex and unusual diagnoses, encounters, and surgical procedures Advocates for cost- effective care and use of risk-benefit analyses within health care system Understands basic principles of coding (diagnosis, evaluation, and management, and procedural) Codes routine diagnoses, encounters, and surgical procedures, documents medical necessity , ,

 By the second year of training, the Fellow will perform more parts of OPRS cases as outlined in the timetable below.
 The progression of the Fellow is at the discretion of the faculty.
 Surgery in which the fellow performs half or more of the case is counted as a primary surgeon case for the fellow.
 Fellows are required to use the ADS system (ACGME) to log these cases.
-Cases must also be logged into the ASOPRS (i-Operate) system.
 In oculoplastic surgery, there will often be multiple codes for the same patient.
 The fellow is expected to gain a basic knowledge of the procedures listed below.
 Emphasis is placed on proper technique.
 Once this is mastered, the fellow is expected to recognize surgical planes and be able to perform surgery.
 This is done in a graduated fashion determined by the attending physician, but a timeline for proficiency and mastery is listed in the table.
 Surgical skills will be assessed by direct observation and feedback provided to the fellow throughout the fellowship and summarized in the twice yearly evaluations.
 In addition, the GRASIS form will be used.
 Self-reflection on surgical proficiency is done by the fellow through the SSIL.

-F- Familiar P-Proficient E-Expert NA-Not Applicable

 SURGERY

 Anopthalmia Enucleation F P Е

 IV.A.5.a).(3).(a) Evisceration F P Е

-Exenteration F P Е
+Exenteration F P E

-Secondary implant F P Е
+Secondary implant F P E

-Dermis-fat grafts F P Е
+Dermis-fat grafts F P E

-Orbit Anterior orbitotomy NA P Е

-IV.A.5.a).(3).(b) (exploration, biopsy, and tumor removal
+Orbit IV.A.5.a).(3).(b) Anterior orbitotomy (exploration, biopsy, and tumor removal NA P Е

-(anterior, lateral, medial, superior approach)
+17.21.3.43.(3).(0) (anterior, lateral, medial, superior approach)

-Lateral Orbitotomy NA P Е
+Lateral Orbitotomy NA P E

-Orbitotomy from Craniotomy Approach NA F E

-Reconstruction for periorbital anomalies F P Е

-Orbital Fracture Repair (Floor, Medial, ZMC) NA P Е

-Lacrimal gland tumors F P Е

-Bony and soft tissue orbital decompression F P Е

-(orbital, endoscopic, approaches)

-Eyelid Upper eyelid retraction repair F P Е

-IV.A.5.a).(3).(c) Lower eyelid retraction repair F P Е